-What is the construction program for the Stadium and Sports Precinct?
+What is the construction program for the Stadium and Stadium Park?

-View the construction animation illustrating the process and key milestones in delivering the Perth Stadium and Sports Precinct over the three year construction period.
+View the construction animation illustrating the process and key milestones in delivering the Perth Stadium and surrounding Stadium Park over the three year construction period.

 What was the purpose of the Pre-Construction Site (PCS) works?